 - The University Naming Committee, appointed by the President, will advise the President concerning all names to which this policy applies.
-A university vice president will be appointed by the President to chair the committee, and the committee’s membership shall include the Vice President for Capital Planning and Facilities, the Executive Vice President for University Academic Affairs, the President of the IU Foundation, and others selected from among senior officers of the university with responsibility for legal, public affairs, facilities, financial, and academic affairs.
+The President will appoint university vice presidents to chair and/or co-chair the committee, and the committee’s membership shall include the Vice President for Capital Planning and Facilities, the Executive Vice President for Diversity, Equity, and Multicultural Affairs, the President of the IU Foundation, and others selected from among senior officers of the university with responsibility for legal, public affairs, facilities, financial, and academic affairs.
 The President may appoint additional members of the committee as needed to perform its duties.

-- The offices of the Vice President for Capital Planning and Facilities and the Executive Vice President for University Academic Affairs shall jointly staff the committee and coordinate all aspects of the naming process.
+- The offices of the Vice President for Capital Planning and Facilities and the Vice President for Diversity, Equity, and Multicultural Affairs shall jointly staff the committee and coordinate all aspects of the naming process.

-- All naming proposals that require approval by the President or the Board of Trustees must be presented first to the Vice President for Capital Planning and Facilities (for facilities) or the Executive Vice President for University Academic Affairs (for organizations).
+- All naming proposals that require approval by the President or the Board of Trustees must be presented first to the Vice President for Capital Planning and Facilities (for facilities) or the Vice President for Diversity, Equity, and Multicultural Affairs (for organizations).
 If the appropriate vice president finds that the proposal and dossier are complete and appear to meet the relevant criteria, that vice president may refer the proposal to the University Naming Committee.
-The appropriate vice president may also seek additional information from the proponent of the naming or consult with the President or the chair of the University Naming Committee in determining whether to refer a proposal to the committee.
+The appropriate vice president may also seek additional information from the proponent of the naming or consult with the President or the co-chair of the University Naming Committee in determining whether to refer a proposal to the committee.
 The President, provost, a chancellor, or a vice president may refer other naming proposals to the committee through this procedure.

 - Changes to or Removal of Names